puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

    ![the add class field][add_ntp]

-3. Navigate to `agent1.example.com` (by clicking the "Nodes" link in the top nav bar and clicking `agent1`'s name), click the "Edit" button, and begin typing "`ntp`" in the "Classes" field; you can select the `ntp` class from the list of autocomplete suggestions.
+3. Navigate to the "default" group page (by clicking the link in the "Groups" menu in the sidebar), click the "Edit" button, and begin typing "`ntp`" in the "Classes" field; you can select the `ntp` class from the list of autocomplete suggestions.
 Click the "Update" button after you have selected it.

-   ![assigning the ntp class][assign_ntp]
+   ![assigning the ntp class to default group][assign_ntp_default]

-4. Note that the `ntp` class now appears in the list of classes on `agent1`.
+4. Note that the `ntp` class now appears in the list of classes for the "default" group.
+Also note that the "default" group contains your master and agent.
-5. Repeat step 3 to add the `ntp` class to the puppet master.
-6. Navigate to the live management page, and select the "Control Puppet" tab.
+5. Navigate to the live management page, and select the "Control Puppet" tab.
 Use the "runonce" action to trigger a puppet run on both the master and the agent.
 This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.
-7. On the agent node, run `service ntpd stop`.
+6. On the agent, run `service ntpd stop`.

    **Note**: the NTP service name may vary depending on your operating system; for example, on Debian nodes, the service name is "ntp."
-8. Run `nptdate us.pool.ntp.org`.
+7. Run `nptdate us.pool.ntp.org`.
 The result should resemble the following:

    `28 Jan 17:12:40 ntpdate[27833]: adjust time server 50.18.44.19 offset 0.057045 sec`

-9. Finally, run `service ntpd start`.
+8. Finally, run `service ntpd start`.

-> Puppet is now managing NTP on the `agent.1` and `master.example` nodes.
+> Puppet is now managing NTP on the nodes in the "default" group.
 So, for example, if you forget to restart the NTP service on one of those nodes after running `ntpdate`, PE will automatically restart it on the next puppet run.

 #### Setting Class Parameters